Andy Nyman

-Andrew Nyman (born 13 April 1966) is an English actor, director, writer and magician.
+Andrew Nyman is an English actor, director, writer, singer and magician.
+He was nominated for a Laurence Olivier Award for his performance as Tevye in the 2019 West End revival of Fiddler on the Roof.

 Early life and career

-Nyman was born on 13 April 1966 in Leicester, Leicestershire.
-His first noteworthy performance was in 2000 as Keith Whitehead in Dead Babies, an adaptation of the Martin Amis novel of the same name.
+Nyman's first noteworthy performance was in 2000 as Keith Whitehead in Dead Babies, an adaptation of the Martin Amis novel of the same name.
 Soon after he appeared alongside Jon Voight, David Schwimmer and Leelee Sobieski in Jon Avnet's 2001 Emmy award-winning film Uprising as a Polish-Jewish freedom fighter.

 His next film role was in the 2003 film Coney Island Baby as a gay French gun dealer.
 In 2006 he appeared in horror-comedy Severance, Herman Brood biopic Wild Romance and British romcom Are You Ready for Love?.
 That same year Nyman won the award for best actor at the 2006 Cherbourg-Octeville Festival of Irish & British Film for his role as Colin Frampton in Shut Up and Shoot Me.
 In 2007, Nyman appeared as one of the leads in the Frank Oz film Death at a Funeral, starring opposite Matthew Macfadyen, Ewen Bremner and Keely Hawes.
 In 2008, he starred as Patrick, a sleazy reality show producer, in Charlie Brooker's E4 horror satire Dead Set, and appeared in BBC Four's supernatural drama series Crooked House.